kbujari/kbujari.github.io/src/content/posts/kube-worker-image.md

 sha1sum /sys/class/net/eth0/address | head -c 6 | awk '{print "worker-" $0}'
 ```

-The VM I tested with looks outputs `worker-e2fae8`.
-Pretty clean result, and if
-you want to know the physical node that maps to each hostname, you can take note
-of the MAC address beforehand and generate the same hash on another computer to
-match them up.

 ### Applying the new name

 Ideally, the node should apply its generated hostname before reaching out for an